Good stuff

 The Lexus LC is as striking as anything under £100,000 gets.
 That sprawling spindle front grille is an acquired taste, especially with a number plate plastered across the middle of it, but thanks to an unfeasibly low bonnet, pinched waist and brutally wide rear track, the overall stance is epic.
 Even better, dare we say, than the more exotic LFA it picks up the mad-Lexus mantle from.

-Everything about the LC is bold - the design, the technology, the price point – and it backs it all up with a genuinely-engaging driving experience.
+Everything about the LC is bold – the design, the technology, the price point – and it backs it all up with a genuinely engaging and pleasingly retro driving experience.
 On one condition... that you ignore the hybrid and buy the V8, because the difference in powertrain response, overall performance and general driving satisfaction is night and day.

 The Rivals